-The most unusual, custom, one-of-a-kind engagement rings I’ve ever seen!
+The most one-of-a-kind, custom, and unique engagement rings I’ve ever seen!

 If you’re planning on getting engaged soon but don’t want your ring to look like everyone else’s…you’re in luck!
 It’s 2020, and there are no rules as to whom you marry, how you marry, or what type of ring you do (or don’t!) choose.
 But whether guy, gal, or they, here are some REAL, cool engagement rings from people all around the USA and beyond.